XD-DENG/Spark-practice/README.md

 ]
 ```

+We can also use multiple `map` operators in a single statement.
+For example, `raw_content.map(lambda x: x.split(',')).map(clean)` will return the same results.

-The same function defining approach is also applicable to `filter` method which will be introduced later.
+The same function-defining approach is also applicable to `filter` method which will be introduced later.

 You may have noted that there is another method named `flatMap`.
 Then what's the difference between `map` and `flatMap`?
 We can look into a simple example firstly.
 ```python